Vegan Chocolate Chip Cookie Skillet (Gluten-Free)

-This chocolate chip skillet cookie is basically a giant cookie that’s baked in a cast iron skillet with crispy edges, a gooey center, and topped with vanilla ice cream.
-It’s vegan, gluten-free, naturally sweetened, and totally meant to be eaten warm, straight from the pan, with a spoon!
+This vegan chocolate chip cookie skillet is basically a giant cookie baked in a cast iron skillet with crispy golden edges, a gooey center, and pools of melty chocolate throughout.
+It’s gluten-free, refined sugar-free, and absolutely meant to be eaten warm, straight from the pan, with a spoon!

 - Almond Flour: Keeps the center soft, tender, and slightly chewy.
 Use blanched almond flour for the softest texture.